dee-sea/ChatGeppetto/README.md

 Use `pop` and `push [role] [message]` to remove and insert user, bot or system messages in the current conversation.

+When the bot answers in a dimmed bubble, it means that the answer was a notification and is not saved in the conversation.

 Finally, type CTRL + SHIFT + y to enter fullscreen mode.
 In fullscreen mode a panel with all saved conversations is displayed when you approach the mouse to the left border of the screen.
 You can click on a